-The continuous evolution of the role and tasks of the EMTO Task Force called for a review of its 2011 Terms of Reference, which was done in April 2016 by the Co-ordinating Committee.
-According to these TORs, the EMTO Task Force has the mandate to :
+The continuous evolution of the role and tasks of the EMTO Task Force called for a review of its 2011 Terms of Reference (TORs), which was done in April 2016 by the Coordinating Committee.
+According to these TORs, the EMTO Task Force has the mandate to:

-- To conduct a mid-term assessment of performance against the ECAC Work Programme, including the review of the implementation of the external relations objectives and actions, and evaluate the efficacy of these relations;
+- conduct a mid-term assessment of performance against the ECAC work programme, including a review of the implementation of the external relations objectives and actions, and to evaluate the efficacy of these relations;

-- To assess the implementation of the previous Work Programme, based on the analysis received from the Focal Points, Chairpersons and the ECAC Secretariat;
+- assess the implementation of the previous work programme, based on the analysis received from the Focal Points, chairs and the ECAC Secretariat;

-- To develop proposals for the Work Programme for the next Triennium;
+- develop proposals for the work programme for the next triennium;

-- To develop proposals for the ECAC budget for the next Triennium and to review the use of the budget for the current Triennium;
+- develop proposals for the ECAC budget for the next triennium and review the use of the budget for the current triennium;

-- To periodically review the "ECAC's Strategy for the Future – A Policy Statement" and the "ECAC's External Relations Policy Statement".
+- periodically review "ECAC's Strategy for the Future - A Policy Statement" and "ECAC's External Relations Policy Statement".

-Member States represented on the Co-ordinating Committee may each designate one representative to become a member of EMTO.
-The Chairperson may on his/her own responsibility invite additional experts to join EMTO, on the basis of their personal knowledge and specific expertise, to contribute to the discussions of the Task Force.
+Member States represented on the Coordinating Committee may each designate one representative to become a member of EMTO.
+The chair may at his or her own initiative invite additional experts to join EMTO, on the basis of their personal knowledge and specific expertise, to contribute to the discussions of the task force.